How to Buy a Home Even with Student Loan Debt

 However, don’t automatically assume you’re facing a roadblock to homeownership if you have this debt.

 There are ways to work with lenders and assistance programs to make your first home purchase a reality — and even more affordable despite your student loans.
-For example, the “You’ve Earned It” program in Maryland is one we’ll highlight below.
+The “You’ve Earned It” program in Maryland is one we’ll highlight below.

 We understand that you may be grappling about whether you should pay off your student loan debt first before you even purchase a home.
 That could be an option but don’t make it your only one.